rudderlabs/rudderstack-docs/destinations/google-sheets.md

 ### I have added my Service Account Credentials.
 Why are my events still not sent to Google-Sheets?

-To ensure that your events are sent to Google Sheets:
+To ensure that your events are sent to Google Sheets, verify if you have taken the following steps:

-- Verify if you have enabled Google-Sheets-API in the project of your service account.
+- Enabled Google-Sheets-API in the project of your service account.

-- Verify if you have assigned **Editor** access to your service account acccessing the Google Sheet.
+- Added correct Sheet-Id and Sheet name in RudderStack dashboard.

-- Verfiy if you have added correct Sheet-Id and Sheet name in RudderStack dashboard.
+- Assigned **Editor** access to your service account for acccessing the Google Sheet.

-- Verify if you have added event `attribute` mapping for the Sheet.
+- Added the event `attribute` mapping for the Sheet.

 ### Where do I find my Google-Sheet-ID?